zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 He clarified his position later in that thread, and we know that Habyrka knows this because Achmiz wrote a comment about it in the moderation thread
 There was also a comment where Achmiz explicitly clarified that people shouldn't reply if they don't expect it to be productive (which I linked to Ben Pace on Messenger, so the mod team knows about it)
-The implications of not replying happen in the heads of readers doing Bayesian reasoning What's being expressed in the 2020 thread is a view that such questions _are_ in fact productive You could just do nothing: https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/rwvEgbDKrcojyLTef
+The implications of not replying happen in the heads of readers doing Bayesian reasoning What's being expressed in the 2020 thread is a view that such questions _are_ in fact productive; Achmiz agrees with the conditional that _if_ it's not productive, then it's fine not to engage
+You could just do nothing: https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/rwvEgbDKrcojyLTef
 ]